Wondering how to make money online in 2020?

-Start-up costs: none – except for the materials you need to create your art (which of course, will differ considerably); alternatively, if you want to turn it into a business and build an e-commerce store to sell your art, you’ll have to invest money in website hosting, Shopify, more materials and depending on the volume you sell, storage space
+Start-up costs: none – except for the materials you need to create your art (which of course, will differ considerably); alternatively, if you want to turn it into a business and build an e-commerce store to sell your art, you’ll have to invest money in website hosting, a website/e-commerce site, more materials and depending on the volume you sell, storage space

 Are you an artist?

 Whatever you do – painting, drawing, sculpture, photography, and so on – there’s a market for it.
 You might not make a fortune from selling art, but it’s a great way to make some extra cash every month if you’re an artist.

 However, as I mentioned earlier, with the right packaging, you can even build a straight-up business and make considerably more money from selling art.